lwdsw/Kiln/README.md

 # Kiln AI

-> Iterative Data-based ML Product Platform
+> Iteratively Build High Quality ML Agents with Data

 Kiln includes:

 - A data platform for teams to collaborate on tasks, goals, evaluations, training data, and more.
 Designed for Git, providing familiar and rich tooling.
-- Easy-to-use desktop apps, enabling everyone to continuously contribute to quality (QA, PM, labelers, subject matter experts, etc.).
-No GPU or command line required.
+- Easy-to-use desktop apps, enabling everyone to continuously contribute to your dataset and improve quality (QA, PM, labelers, subject matter experts, etc.).
+One-click launch, no command line or GPU required.
-- No-code data-science tools to quickly try a variety of approaches in a few clicks.
+- No-code data-science tools to quickly evaluate a variety of foundation models and AI techniques.
 Currently, we support about a dozen models and a variety of prompting solutions (few-shot, multi-shot, chain of thought), with plans for more (fine-tuning, RAG).
 - An open-source Python library and REST API for data scientists and engineers to deeply integrate where needed.
 - Completely private: Kiln runs locally, and we never have access to your dataset.
 Bring your own keys, or run locally with Ollama.